Germany at a Glance

 Dental work in Germany can be quite expensive, and you often need to present a cost estimate to your insurance prior to getting the treatment.
-It is also not always guaranteed that your insurance company deems the work necessary, as they strictly differentiate between cosmetic work and medical treatment.
+Also, it is not always guaranteed that your insurance company deems the work necessary, as they strictly differentiate between cosmetic work and medical treatment.

-The percentage that your insurance, be it private or public, will pay depends on the coverage you have selected, as dental work is not included in standard medical insurance, however it varies greatly depending on the procedure and the individual.
+The percentage that your insurance, be it private or public, will pay depends on the coverage you have selected.
+Some dental work is included in standard medical insurance, however it varies greatly depending on the procedure and the individual.
 Quite a few Germans take out additional insurance cover for dental treatment with a private health insurance company.
 This kind of top-up insurance option is called Zahnzusatzversicherung or Zahnschutz-Zusatzversicherung.

 Unlike some other countries, you can only pick up medication at pharmacies (Apotheke), of which there are thousands in most cities.
 Prescription and non-prescription drugs may be obtained at pharmacies (Apotheken, marked by a large red "A") anywhere.

 Medication can be expensive, depending on the coverage you have from your insurance.
 However, patients enrolled in the public health insurance scheme do not have to pay the full price for prescription medicine, but only 10% of the costs.
 Usually, this sum amounts to five or ten euros for most prescription drugs.